alexhollenbeck/wonderschool_form/README.md

 The form should be initialized with `form([selector])` where [selector] is any CSS selector

 # My solution
 To solve this challenge, I created an npm module called alh_form which handles the form validation.
 I then created an instance of the form in this repo which pulls in alh_form.
+For an explanation of my CSS methodology, see http://getbem.com/.

 # How to view the solution
 Download this repo and open index.html in your browser.